Days after locker room controversy, LSU says policy of athletics giving money to university is being 'reevaluated'

 The comments come a week after social media erupted into controversy over the $28 million renovation of the football operations center – funded by private donors.

-LSU President F. King Alexander said academic and athletic donors should be homogenized.
+LSU President F. King Alexander said academic and athletic donors should be homogenized and not look at issues as "us against them."

-“It’s a verses thing,” he told WBRZ last week.
+“It’s a verses thing,” he told WBRZ last week about how either side perceives donations to the other departments.
 “We don’t need to go back and forth on this.
 We’ve got amazing new facilities coming on line on campus.
 This capital budget… we just put in $48 million for new capital facilities and renovations of existing facilities on campus,” he said.

 In a statement Monday, LSU confirmed the fund-transfer policy was being reevaluated.